Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/workflows/guides/failover.md

 title: Using Failover
 ---

+# Using failover

-The guide below shows how to use the failover functionality of the Workflows API.
+This guide shows you how to use the failover functionality of the Workflows API.

-## 1. Configure your Delivery Receipt Webhjook and Inbound Message Webhook URLs
+## 1. Configure your Webhook URLs

 From [Nexmo Dashboard](https://dashboard.nexmo.com), go to [Settings](https://dashboard.nexmo.com/settings).